endjin/hadoop/README.md

 ### Usage from PySpark

-The package was built in order to enable a simple way of accessing data in Azure Data Lake when developing a PySpark solution locally in a Dev Container.

-To use the custom token providers, include the `org.apache.hadoop:hadoop-azure` and `com.endjin.hadoop:hadoop-azure-token-providers` packages when creating your Spark session.
+To use the custom token providers in PySpark, include the `org.apache.hadoop:hadoop-azure` and `com.endjin.hadoop:hadoop-azure-token-providers` packages when creating your Spark session.
 You will also need to add [the `endjin-labs` `hadoop` Artifacts feed](https://dev.azure.com/endjin-labs/hadoop/_artifacts/feed/hadoop) as an extra Maven repository.

 e.g.